signalfx/integrations/README.md

 It may be convenient to include all steps of the template application process in a single commit to whatever branch you are using for development.
 If the 'useLegacyBuild' flag is set to 'true', then the build process ignores your README.md.jinja file or generates unexpected results.
-Similarly, if a Jinja README and a non-Jinja README are in the same directory, your pull requests may generate file conflicts.
+Similarly, if a Jinja README and a non-Jinja README are in the same directory, your pull requests may generate file conflicts, because the build process merges all markdown (.md) files in a directory.

 ### Tile Tabs
 The tabs in the integration tiles in the web app (SignalView) are determined by